gunahusko/gunahusko/README.md

 ### <a href="https://github.com/gunahusko/java-home-exercises">☕ Java exercises</a>
 Exercises made with Java.

-### There are also some <a href="https://github.com/gunahusko/prep-course-part-two-main">🚩 JavaScript exercises</a>, but soon I will put some UI projects.
+### 🚩 There are also some <a href="https://github.com/gunahusko/prep-course-part-two-main">JavaScript exercises</a>, but soon I will put some UI projects.
 Exercises made with JavaScript & TypeScript.

 ---